After England we flew to Karlsruhe, and saw the KIT research facility. After that we went to Freiburg, and continued on to Paris.

 Day three in Paris took us to the Louvre, Place Charles de Gaulle, and Saint-étienne-du-Mont.

-2010.05.14 The Louvre holds a lot of French paintings.
+2010-05-14 The Louvre holds a lot of French paintings.
 If you like western art it is a great museum, however I was excited to see the "Arts of Africa, Asia, Oceania, and the Americas" exhibit (more like a closet compared to the entire second floor dedicated to paintings).
-It wasn't officially closed, however you cannot find it, the doors to it are closed with chairs in front.
+It wasn't officially closed, however you cannot find the exhibit, the doors to it are closed and chairs are in front.
 The Arts of Islam is also closed currently, which I would have enjoyed.
 Worse yet, all the descriptions are in French, so I had to make my own opinions on the paintings.
 This is the only one I took a liking to (fire and all), but I didn't even give it enough attention to focus the camera properly.

-2010.05.14 Rachel, J Fo, and Trish eating crepes.
-We were terribly lucky to meet up with these ladies in the Louvre; we passed as we were going to the Mona Lisa and they were leaving.
+2010-05-14 Rachel, J Fo, and Trish eating crepes.
+We were lucky to meet up with these ladies in the Louvre; we passed as we were going to the Mona Lisa and they were leaving.
 Trish was worried that we wouldn't find them.
-Silly Trish, the Louvre is very small.
+Silly Trish, the Louvre is tiny.

-2010.05.14 Also in the metro station.
-At first you think these advertisements (which are seen all over Europe) are a good thing, then you realise how scary 8ft two and a half metre tall women are.
+2010-05-14 Also in the metro station.
+At first you think these advertisements (which are seen all over Europe) are a good thing, then you realize how scary 8ft two-and-a-half metre tall women are.

-2010.05.14 Turns out Pierre et Marie Curie metro stop is in a low income neighbourhood.
-The map at the station said there is a supermarket one or two blocks away, but we were unable to find it.
-This is a concrete ping-pong table, which can be used as a sacrificial alter on weekends.
+2010-05-14 Turns out Pierre et Marie Curie metro stop is in a low income neighbourhood.
+The map at the station said there is a supermarket one or two blocks away, but we could not find it.
+This is a concrete ping pong table, which can be used as a sacrificial alter on weekends.
 How convenient.

-2010.05.14 Someone wrote the address of this building down incorrectly during construction, and before anyone realised it this corner building was stuck cornerless.
+2010-05-14 Someone wrote the address of this building down incorrectly during construction, and before anyone realized it this corner building was stuck cornerless.

-2010.05.14 These consist of a crunchy (probably fried) waffle, with sugar crystals, then chocolate topping.
+2010-05-14 These comprise a crunchy (probably fried) waffle, with sugar crystals, then chocolate topping.
 Part of a complete breakfast.

 The last day of Paris was mostly spent trying to get to the horrid Ryan Air airport.

-2010.05.15 Here are the cannon outside Les Invalides with the Eiffel Tower in the background.
+2010-05-15 Here are the cannons outside Les Invalides with the Eiffel Tower in the background.

-2010.05.15 I think Trish was tired of me, and she started trying to hide.
-I don't really blame her, I probably smelled terrible.
+2010-05-15 I think Trish was tired of me, and she tried to hide.
+I can't blame her, I probably smelled terrible.